bvaibhav95/Session-mgmt-Auth-Express-Node/auth.md

 - user sends the token along with each request
 - server verifies the token & grants access
 - when user logs out, token is cleared from client storage
-- A Refresh Token is a special kind of token that can be used to obtain a renewed access token —that allows accessing a protected resource— at any time.
+- **A Refresh Token is a special kind of token that can be used to obtain a renewed access token —that allows accessing a protected resource— at any time.
 You can request new access tokens until the refresh token is blacklisted.
-Refresh tokens must be stored securely by an application because they essentially allow a user to remain authenticated forever.
+Refresh tokens must be stored securely by an application because they essentially allow a user to remain authenticated forever.**
+- **The idea of refresh tokens is that if an access token is compromised, because it is short-lived, the attacker has a limited window in which to abuse it.**

+- **Refresh tokens, if compromised, are useless because the attacker requires the client id and secret in addition to the refresh token in order to gain an access token.**

 ### Features